-Pulp fiction in the tradition of the Richard Allen series, this novel is about Tommy, a ‘hard mod’ turning into a petty villain during the violent times of the seaside clashes.
+Pulp fiction in the tradition of the Richard Allen series, Sawdust Caesar is about Tommy, a ‘hard mod’ turning into a petty villain during the violent times of the seaside clashes.

 The story is supposedly based on real events but the intro is deliberately vague about that aspect.